Amatsu-Kami/jellyfin-plugin-library-manager/README.md

 ## Known Issues

-This extension doesn't seem to work well in a container, docker for example.
+This extension doesn't seem to work well on linux.
 There is no plan to work on this issue at the moment.

 ## Code